12 min read read

 HashMap

-is acting as our JSON object.
+acts as the JSON object.
 Each

 put()

-call adds a key-value pair.
-The
+call adds a key-value pair, and

 Arrays.asList()

-call creates the array for hobbies.
+creates the array for hobbies.

 ObjectMapper